Lanzarote magical island

 Firstly nature has had to adapt to the sometimes harsh environment of the island.
 Secondly generations of people have had to adapt equally, to create survival values unlike any others in the world.

-Traditionally the people of Lanzarote have viewed Lanzarote in two very different ways.
-Some will say that at times this was the ‘unlucky’ island.
-There is a history of famine, volcanic eruptions and the realisation that the land was difficult to maintain.
-It became increasingly difficult for the people of Lanzarote to grow produce in such a harsh environment.
+It became increasingly difficult for the people to grow produce in such a harsh environment.
 The luck soon returned though.
 Tourism arrived and brought with it the opportunity for new generations to flourish and grow in a brand new way.

 What else makes Lanzarote so unique?
 The Sahara Desert is only 127km away from this easternmost Canary Island.
 This isn’t the only reason for the several microclimates which exist throughout Lanzarote.
 Other factors include a lack of high mountains, the Canary current bringing in the cooler Atlantic water plus the North easterly trade winds.

-The Sahara Desert is only 127km away from this easternmost Canary Island, but that isn’t the only reason for the several microclimates existing throughout the island.
+The Sahara Desert is only 127km away from this easternmost Canary Island.
+There are several micro climates which exist throughout the island.

 It’s easy to understand why Lanzarote has been welcoming holidaymakers of the human variety for the last 35 years or more.
 What we often take for granted, are the endless varieties of bird and sea-life who visit Lanzarote too.
 Many have made a permanent home here, while others simply migrate in for a short time each year.
 This type of holidaymaker has been round for millions of years, and our aim is to make sure that our human presence doesn’t interfere with life pattern of nature.